 The truth is that while the special exhibitions can be fun to see, they do cost extra and the museum has so many amazing permanent exhibits it’s not really necessary.
 We ended up not really having enough time and felt like we were running through a bit.
 I would suggest no less than half a day at this museum.

 This a big museum with a lot of twist and turns and it’s easy to get lost inside, even if you’ve been multiple times.
 Insert sheepish grin here… During this visit I discovered their fantastic app called Explorer!
-It’s great for not only giving you insight into each exhibit, but also literally guides you to each location.
+It’s great for not only giving you insight into each exhibit, but also guides you to each location.
 Once we downloaded the app we walked right to everything with no problem!
-We decided to try and locate some of the items from the Night at the Museum movies and found out the museum offers a Night a the Museum Tour that looks like fun.
-It’s two and half hours long though so we didn’t have time on this trip.
-Also if you time it right, and your kids are 8 years or older, they even have overnights!
+We decided to try and locate some of the items from the Night at the Museum movies and found out the museum offers a Night at the Museum Tour that looks like fun.
 We found “Rexie”, the whale and squid and possibly “Dexter” the monkey!

 The subway goes right to the American Museum of Natural History and as I mentioned in my New York!
 Overview! post the stations often reflect the area around where they are located.
 This one has so much incredible art and even fossils!
 The minute you get off the train you’re excited to see what’s next!

 The Whitney Museum of American Art is located in the Meat Packing District, and the entrance to the building is located just at the end of the fabulous High Line Park, which would be a perfect end or beginning to your visit at the Whitney!